 – Kayaking in Paraty Bay

 Kayak through the mangroves in the calm, protected waters of Paraty Bay.
 Spot enormous crabs and egrets swooping overhead.
 Emerge into the turquoise waters of the bay and follow sea turtles to secluded beaches for some swimming time.
-Enjoy a cold beer at a simple seaside café (replete with freshwater pool to keep the kids happy) then paddle further for a picnic lunch on a deserted island with your toes in the sand.
+Enjoy a picnic lunch on a deserted island with your toes in the sand.
 Head back to Paraty – hopefully with turtles still in tow…

 – Jeep and Waterfall Safari

-The order of this tour is somewhat amusing – keep the adults happy with a visit to a caichaca distillery where the kids will get bored and the parents a little tipsy sampling the local liquor.
-Then take a bumpy 4WD drive (perhaps go easy with the cachaça) to a trail where the children can swim, splash and dive happily amongst a variety of waterfalls.
+The order of this tour is somewhat amusing – keep the adults happy with a visit to a cachaca distillery then take a bumpy 4WD drive (perhaps go easy with the cachaça) to a trail where the children can swim, splash and dive happily amongst a variety of waterfalls.
 The most exciting is Tarzan Falls where you can ‘toboggan’ down a rockface into a deep pool below.
-Note to parents – it is obligatory to squeal like a child all the way down.
 The guide will then show off his skills by ‘surfing’ it standing up – do not try this at home!

 – Saco da Mamangua Fjord

-Take a boat trip up Brazil’s only natural fjord, keeping an eye out for sea turtles beneath you.
-Here you can climb through dense Atlantic rainforest up Pao de Acucar.
-After an hour’s puffing up a constant incline, you reach the rocky summit for stupendous 360° views of the emerald fjord and green forest.
+Take a boat trip up Brazil’s only natural fjord, keeping an eye out for sea turtles.
+Then climb through dense Atlantic rainforest up Pao de Acucar (the ‘other’ Sugarloaf Mountain).
+Reach the rocky summit for stupendous 360° views of the emerald fjord and green forest.
 Back down to the beach for a swim before a fresh fish lunch.
-Alternatively, forget the hike and take a canoe into the mangroves at the end of the fjord.
-Here the children can try their hand at catching their own lunch with the local fishermen.

 – Ponta Negra Coastal Hike

 A day of easy coastal walks and idyllic deserted beaches.
 Sound appealing?
-This is the perfect family day out and a highlight of any visit to Brazil with children – meandering through Atlantic rainforest, massive palm trees and acai plants, clambering over giant roots to emerge into the sunshine onto a long stretch of virtually deserted sandy beach.
-A few low key bars play muted samba and reggae, hammocks sway and volleyball pitches lie waiting to be used.
+This is the perfect family day out and a highlight of any visit to Brazil with kids – meandering through Atlantic rainforest, massive palm trees and acai plants, clambering over giant roots to emerge into the sunshine onto a long stretch of virtually deserted sandy beach.
+A few low-key bars play muted samba and reggae, hammocks sway and volleyball pitches lie waiting to be used.

 3. Pantanal

 The Pantanal is southern Brazil’s equivalent of Africa’s Masai Mara.
-A highlight of any holiday to Brazil with children, the exciting activities include jeep and kayak safaris, piranha fishing, nocturnal boat trips, horse rides and walking safaris hoping to catch that elusive jaguar.
+A highlight of any holiday to Brazil with kids, the wildlife-based activities include jeep and kayak safaris, piranha fishing, nocturnal boat trips, horse rides and walking safaris hoping to catch that elusive jaguar.

 Five things to do in the Pantanal with children